Predrag Savović: Personal life and business career

 His younger brother, Boban, is also a retired basketball player and an assistant coach of JL Bourg Basket of PRO A French premiere basketball league.

 After some years working in Bilbao Basket he became the president of the club in December 2010 until he left the club in the summer of 2017.
 He held a position as a CEO of Basket Zaragoza 2002 S.A.D. professional basketball club in Spain from 2017 - 2019.
 From 2019 to 2021 he was employed one more time as a CEO of CD Basket Bilbao Berri S.A.D.

-In November 2021 he has join a team of Fintech company BRYDG CAPITAL in London as a Business Development Manager.
+In November 2021 he joined a team of Fintech company BRYDG CAPITAL in London as a Business Development Manager.